IBM/event-automation/_tutorials/ep-tutorial-4.md

 ## Scenario

-In this scenario, we will look for suspicious orders.
+In this scenario, we look for suspicious orders.

-This is an extension to the [Identify suspicious orders](../guided/tutorial-4) tutorial.
+This tutorial is an extension to the [Identify suspicious orders](../guided/tutorial-4) tutorial.
 In that tutorial, we looked for a single incidence of a large order being made (to influence a dynamic pricing algorithm) followed by a small order of the same item, with the large order later cancelled.

-That approach identified suspicious orders, however it also identified a number of false positives.
+That approach identified suspicious orders, however it also identified several false positives.
 Looking at these false positives in more detail, what many of them have in common is that the dynamic price was manipulated by making multiple large orders, not just one.

 To refine that approach, this tutorial shows how to combine the join with an aggregate, to identify where repeated large orders were made and then cancelled.
-This will allow you to identify repeated attempts to manipulate dynamic pricing.
+This allows you to identify repeated attempts to manipulate dynamic pricing.

 ## Before you begin